loading...

 Conclusion

-AI technology continuously evolves with new updates added daily, enhancing the potential across all industries.
-However, as the economy worsens, AI companies are required to demonstrate sustainability from the early stages of their business.
+AI technology continuously evolves with new updates added daily, enhancing the potential of all industries.
+However, as the economy worsens, AI companies are forced to demonstrate sustainability from the early stages of their business.
 In a still-maturing AI field, proving the viability of self-sustained growth is essential for securing additional investment.
 This situation is often tied to the practices of many startups, which may overestimate business outcomes or underestimate costs.

 Proactively considering the strategies and costs needed to create and operate AI products in the early stages of the business is crucial for reducing risks and enhancing the chances of survival.
 Companies that fail to achieve tangible growth may be forced out of the market, yet investment in AI is expected to continue expanding.
 To build a robust business model that can withstand competitive market conditions and technological dependencies, it is essential to maintain technological agility while effectively controlling costs and responding proactively to changes.